datttrian/codecademy/introduction-to-django/fortuneteller/README.md

 - Remove the repository if exists
 - Clone the repository from Github
-- Switch to the `2-introduction-to-django` directory
+- Switch to the `introduction-to-django` directory
 - Create & activate a new virtual environment for the project
 - Switch to the `fortuneteller` directory
 - Install project dependencies